Frankenstein Had More Class Than Facebook

 0

-In response to the Russian meddling in the 2016 U.S. elections, a recent New York Times article likened Facebook’s deficient advertising policy as an out of control Frankenstein monster.
+In response to the Russian meddling in the 2016 U.S. elections, a recent New York Times article likened Facebook’s deficient advertising policy to an out-of-control Frankenstein monster.

-While there is some truth in comparing Facebook, as well as Google and some of the other mega social-media sites to out-of-control systems, this article does a great disservice to the reputation of Frankenstein.
+While there is some truth in comparing Facebook, Google, and other mega social-media sites to out-of-control systems, this article does a great disservice to Frankenstein’s reputation.

-It’s true the creation of “some new wickedness” is now a daily feature of modern life, or at least we know more about these new forms of wickedness in real time than at any other time in history.
-But as far as the Frankenstein analogy is concerned, Facebook as a model for other social media and online companies (Google and Amazon included) differs from the fictional monster because Frankenstein had a heart.
+It’s true that the creation of “some new wickedness” is now a daily feature of modern life, or at least we know more about these new forms of wickedness in real-time than at any other time in history.
+But as far as the Frankenstein analogy is concerned, Facebook differs from the fictional monster as a model for other social media and online companies (Google and Amazon included) because Frankenstein had a heart.

-Most importantly, the monster was not interested in money, power or control, but in acquiring and displaying human feelings.
-In the gothic novel (written in 1818 to popular acclaim), Frankenstein or, The Modern Prometheus (as the book was formally titled) was fascinated by playing with a child and made friends with a blind man living in a cabin in the woods who gave him food and beckoned him to sit down and drink.
+Most importantly, the monster was not interested in money, power, or control but in acquiring and displaying human feelings.
+In the gothic novel (written in 1818 to widespread acclaim), Frankenstein or, The Modern Prometheus (as the book was formally titled), was fascinated by playing with a child and made friends with a blind man living in a cabin in the woods who gave him food and beckoned him to sit down, drink, and listen to his music.

-Shelley’s novel was written at the time of the anti-mechanization Luddites, complimented with a Romantic world view.
-But it was definitely anti-technology.
+Shelley’s novel was written during the anti-mechanization Luddite era.
+It was complimented with a Romantic worldview, but it was anti-technology.

-But like Frankenstein, it looks the multi-billion company Facebook is now in the process of developing a corporate consciousness.
-Like other Silicon Valley companies, including Amazon and Twitter, Facebook has adopted the selfish Libertarian philosophy that dovetails well with its policy that technology is blind, has only positive repercussions, is too big to be controlled, does not need regulation, and that any form of control will interfere with its huge 24-hour a day profit generating capabilities.
+But like Frankenstein, it looks like the multi-billion company Facebook is now developing a corporate consciousness.
+Like other Silicon Valley companies, including Amazon and Twitter, Facebook has adopted the selfish Libertarian philosophy that dovetails nicely with its policy that technology is blind, has only positive repercussions, is too big to be controlled, does not need regulation, and that any form of control will interfere with its huge 24-hour a day profit-generating capabilities.

-Now, it seems like the bad guys, what Facebook call the Russian “actors” as if this is a stage performance, did derail the U.S. elections to elect the most tyrannical president in U.S. history to a deceived and uninformed U.S citizenry.
+Now, it seems like the bad guys, what Facebook calls the Russian “actors” as if this is a stage performance, did derail the U.S. elections to elect the most authoritarian president in U.S. history to a deceived and uninformed U.S. citizenry.

-As these revelations become more definite due to the Robert Muller investigation, Facebook should abandon its Libertarian excuses and say the technology is neutral and that we have no control over our own system.
-In the book, the monster tells his creator, Dr. Victor Frankenstein, that “You are my creator, but I am your master.”
+As these revelations become more definite due to the Robert Muller investigation, Facebook should abandon its Libertarian excuses and say that technology is neutral and we have no control over our system.
+In the book, the monster tells his creator, Dr. Victor Frankenstein, “You are my creator, but I am your master.”

 This may be why the monster Frankenstein said: